Highland High School

 - Free Summer School: Students enrolled at Highland are offered free summer school.

-- Athletics: Highland High has 19 different athletic teams and traditionally compete at the highest level winning many state titles.
+- Athletics: Highland High has 19 different athletic teams and traditionally competes at the highest level, winning many state titles.

 - Student Clubs: Highland offers a variety of student clubs, including the only Pep Club in the state.
 All students are encouraged to pick two extracurricular activities to feel included and learn time management skills for college success.